telerik/kendo-ui-core/docs/controls/charts/overview.md

     });

 The first series is associated with the default Y axis, as no axis name is specified.
-The "torque" series will be plotted on the "torque" Y axis.
+The `torque` series are plotted on the `torque` Y axis.

+**Figure 6.
+A Scatter chart with multiple axes**

 ![Scatter chart with multiple axes](/controls/charts/chart-scatter-line-multiple-axes.png)

-### Axis crossing value(s)
+### Axis-Crossing Values

-You can control the arrangement of the X and Y axes by specifying the values at which they cross the primary axes.
+You are able to control the arrangement of the X and Y axes by specifying the values at which they cross the primary axes.

+###### Example

     xAxis: {
         title: "Engine rpm",